YehiaMetwally95/NotesApiWithRestassured/README.md

 3- Using Pojo Classes for storing all Request and Response Parameters for every Endpoint with the help of Jackson Library for deserializing Json Responses into Pojo Class Objects

-4- Prepare Request Body Data Statically from Mocking Server containing static test data & Dynamically using TimeStamp for generating dynamic test data
+4- Prepare Request Body Data Statically from Mocking Server (Json Server) containing static test data & Dynamically using TimeStamp for generating dynamic test data

 5- Read Request Body as Object from Pojo Class of Request & Perform Dynamic Validations on Response data against The Input Test Data stored on Pojo Class of Request whether the data is Static or Dynamic